Sunday, December 29, 2024

 Thursday, November 28, 2024

-Wizard Dad: Locations, Encounters and Objects that can be found a Citadel Slum
+Wizard Dad: Locations, Encounters and Objects that can be found in a Citadel Slum

 So, I am playing an old school (genre not system) Sword & Sorcery campaign, the next leg of which takes me to the foreigners quarter of a community that live the shadow of a great and ancient citadel two miles into a glacier.
 I like my games to be a spontaneous as possible, but I don't necessarily want to spend a lot of play time working on trivium.
 So, here are three list of 10 things that can be found in the freezing foreign slums in the shadow of an ancient magical citadel... in a glacier.